Approved: Council 7 April 1997 (Resolution 97/2/21)

 14.6 In the event that the grievance is not resolved by the University to the satisfaction of the complainant, the complainant shall be advised that the matter can be taken to appropriate external agency.

-15.1 If at any stage after the grievance has been investigated the Director: Human Resources considers that
+15.1 If at any stage after the grievance has been investigated the Executive Director: People, Talent and Culture considers that

 then the matter will be referred to the Vice Chancellor for disciplinary action.